 Remember that age is not the only thing that may affect your fertility.
 Smoking, alcohol and drug use, obesity and sexually transmitted diseases can also have an impact on your ability to get pregnant.

-If you are thinking about having a baby later in life, try not to get too stressed about the impact of age on your fertility.
+If you are thinking about having a baby, try not to get too stressed about the impact of age on your fertility.
 According to the Office for National Statistics, the conception rate for women aged 35 to 39 years and 40 and over in England and Wales has more than doubled since 1990.

 Your age and free IVF on the NHS